 You can change the Chrome Web Store homepage to a custom homepage for your users when they're signed in.
 You can also recommend apps and extensions for your domain in a custom collection named after your domain in the Chrome Web Store.

 To let users to publish private apps that are restricted to your domain on the Chrome Web Store, choose Allow users to publish private apps that are restricted to your domain on Chrome Web Store.
+Then, an option appears that lets you allow or prevent users from publishing private hosted apps if the domain name of the app’s

 Related topics: Create a Chrome app collection and Create and publish custom Chrome apps & extensions.